-- We are one of ten District and Borough Councils in Hertfordshire. - We provide a wide range of local services including planning and building control, housing, waste and environmental services. - We are represented by 58 District Councillors in 20 wards, directly elected to serve fouryear terms. - We currently employ over 400 full time equivalent employees. - We work with partners such as Town and Parish Councils, Hertfordshire County Council, the Police, the voluntary and community sector, and health and educational sectors. - We own our own housing stock and also work with a number of partner housing associations to provide homes for local people. - We work with a number of commercial partner organisations that provide local services on our behalf.
+- We are one of ten District and Borough Councils in Hertfordshire. - We provide a wide range of local services including planning and building control, housing, waste and environmental services. - We are represented by 58 District Councillors in 20 wards. - We currently employ over 357 full time equivalent employees. - We work with partners such as Town and Parish Councils, Hertfordshire County Council, the Police, the voluntary and community sector, and health and educational sectors. - We own our own housing stock and also work with a number of partner housing associations to provide homes for local people. - We work with a number of commercial partner organisations that provide local services on our behalf.